5 months ago

 The flight home was much better, although she was fussy and wouldn’t let Conor hold her at all.
 As she was getting fussy and tired, I stood up, walked/rocked/bounced her and she fell asleep.
 Magic.
 We landed close to her bedtime and she was so tired and she just fell asleep and slept through the night.
 Adjusting to coming home really wasn’t that bad at all (shocking).

 This was nice, but she barely spent any time on the ground.

-It was mostly good – better than expected with a few rough moments.
+It was mostly ok but kind of terrible, too.
 The free champagne was necessary.
 We flew out at 5:30PM and Margot was wide awake at her 7PM bedtime.
 She was in a great mood but pretty wired and would not wind down for sleep.
 She went from laughing and jumping to completely losing her mind (screaming) at 9:30PM.
 I walked her over to the flight attendant’s area to try to calm her down and she screamed until she threw up everywhere, and eventually passed out on me.
 We landed 2 hours later (which woke her up), ran through Heathrow, boarded our second flight (standard coach seats) and she never went back to sleep until we landed in Italy.
 All screen time rules were out the window.
 We were so tired and just trying to get by at this point.